Articles on forages, animals, and grazing systems

 Many areas in pastures are susceptible to severe damage between late fall and early spring.

 The frost seeding method allows seeds to be inter-seeded into undisturbed soils by scattering seed on top of the ground.
+The freezing and thawing action of the soil works the seeds into the soil where they can germinate.
+In Kentucky, the ideal time to frost seed is between February 10 and March 1, with mid-February preferred.

 Multiple reasons exists for needing to reseed pasture, such as old stands that are dying out or stands that need to be improved due to poor management, disease, to fill in bare spots, or to reduce weed problems.